 With the announcement, Ifill and Woodruff become the first female co-anchor team for a network news broadcast.
 They will helm the show together Mondays through Thursdays; on Fridays, Woodruff will solo as Ifill hosts Washington Week.

-Six rotating anchors have filled the anchor chair since Lehrer retired in May 2012.
+Six rotating anchors have filled the anchor chair since Lehrer stepped back from daily anchoring duties in May 2011.
 At that time, Lehrer said that an ensemble approach to the anchoring job would create an “illusion of movement” and helps maintain audience interest.

 Journalists who shared co-anchor duties have been reassigned: Jeffrey Brown becomes chief correspondent for arts, culture, and society; Ray Suarez, chief national correspondent; and Margaret Warner, chief foreign correspondent.
 Hari Sreenivasan, who will anchor PBS NewsHour Weekend, the new series originating from WNET in New York, will be senior correspondent on the weeknightly broadcast.